andresebr/kumodd/README.md

 which case only the current file (latest revision) is downloaded.
 Previous revisions are saved as filename_(revision id_last modified date).

-Download all of the files listed in a previously generated CSV file:
+To download all of the files listed in a previously generated CSV file, use:

     kumodd.py -csv ./filelist-username.csv